Leading enterprise Robotic Process Automation (RPA) software company UiPath today issued its top five predictions for 2019 in Europe.

 The pace of automation will increase - by Kulpreet Singh, Managing Director EMEA, UiPath

-In Europe and the Middle East (EMEA), large-scale RPA implementations will advance rapidly, turbo-charged by the spread of expertise through widely available training programmes, new open marketplaces and the maturation of internal centres-of-excellence.
+In Europe and the Middle East (EMEA), large-scale RPA implementations will advance rapidly, turbo-charged by the spread of expertise through widely available training programs, new open marketplaces and the maturation of internal Centers of Excellence (CoEs).

 This is why large-scale implementations will advance more quickly in EMEA than other parts of the world, especially when it comes to deploying attended software robots in a wide range of settings.

-Public sector organisations will follow divergent paths to automation - by Ian McGregor Vice President, Sales – EMEA, UiPath
+Public sector organizations will follow divergent paths to automation - by Ian McGregor Vice President, Sales – EMEA, UiPath

 In the UK, government spending constraints will trigger a wave of automation in the public sector.
-Some organisations will start from scratch, while others will hire third-party vendors.This is likely to result in inadequate coordination, and the likelihood of overlaps is high.
-Public organisations with established RPA pilots will seek approval for consolidation by demonstrating their achievements to-date.
+Some organizations will start from scratch, while others will hire third-party vendors.This is likely to result in inadequate coordination, and the likelihood of overlaps is high.
+Public organizations with established RPA pilots will seek approval for consolidation by demonstrating their achievements to-date.

-Automation will be democratised through global vendor education initiatives - by Ana Cinca, Vice President of Enabling Technologies, UiPath
+Automation will be democratized through global vendor education initiatives - by Ana Cinca, Vice President of Enabling Technologies, UiPath

-The first moves to democratise RPA through the power of education will take effect in 2019.
+The first moves to democratize RPA through the power of education will take effect in 2019.

 Universities will address automation through extensive collaboration with established vendors, while students and current software robot users will have access to online learning resources vital to the skills base of future RPA users and software programmers.
 Far-reaching youth initiatives will ensure that young people have a greater understanding of automation and AI, dispelling common prejudices about the technologies.